Research data management (148)#

 Photonic data analysis, combining imaging, spectroscopy, machine learning, and computer science, requires flexible methods and interdisciplinary collaborations to advance.
 Essential developments include standardizing data infrastructure for comparability, optimizing data-driven models for complex investigations, and creating techniques to handle limited or unbalanced data and device variations.

-Tags: FAIR-Principles, Machine Learning, Research Data Management
+Tags: FAIR-Principles, Machine Learning, Research Data Management, Include In Dalia

 Content type: Publication